-- The Personnel Officer determines on the basis of a medical examination by one or more physicians selected by the Personnel Officer that: - You are unable to engage in any occupation or employment for remuneration or profit; or, - You are wholly and permanently prevented as a result of your disability from continuing as an employee in your regular assignment or in some other assignment within your department. - You were making participant's contributions immediately prior to your date of disability.
+- The Personnel Officer determines on the basis of a medical examination by one or more physicians selected by the Personnel Officer that: - You are unable to engage in any occupation or employment for remuneration or profit; or,

-You are eligible for a disability retirement on the day that the Personnel Officer determines that all of the conditions have been met.
+You are wholly and permanently prevented as a result of your disability from continuing as an employee in your regular assignment.
+You were making participant contributions immediately prior to your date of disability.
+You will commence this disability the first of the month following the month that the Personnel Officer determines that all of the conditions have been met.